 However, they consume more electricity than CPUs, GPUs, and FPGAs, and produce a lot of heat.
 So, miners who opt for ASIC miners end up spending a lot of money on cooling these rigs.

-With a mining difficulty over 200M, a total hashrate of over 8 Ph/s, a minimum energy input of 1,500 watts at $0.10 per kWh, and a block reward of 1.55 DASH, individual miners can’t make a profit.
+With a mining difficulty of over 200M, a total hashrate of over 8 Ph/s, a minimum energy input of 1,500 watts at $0.10 per kWh, and a block reward of 1.55 DASH, individual miners can’t make a profit.
 Mining pools are imperative.

 With the instability of the Dash hashrate, standalone mining is obsolete.
 See the current hashrate chart below.